tektutor/rancher-march-2026/Day5/README.md

 - My /var parition is just 70GB, hence when I create just 3~4 VMs it reports no space left.
 - My /home parition has 850GB
 - Hence, I had configured my KVM to use /home/kvm-images as the KVM shared pool to workaround the issue.
-- The reason I'm explain this to you :) is you shall continue using /var/lib/libvirt/images folder
+- The reason I'm explaining this to you :) is you shall continue using /var/lib/libvirt/images folder wherever you see /home/kvm-images
 </pre>

 #### Let's create 3 Disk images